 Brevard Family Partnership recognizes the need for national accreditation for the purposes of providing yet another layer of quality assurance and for the purpose of enhancing the organization's credibility among clients, providers, and stakeholders.
-Brevard Family Partnership earned COA accreditation in July 2009.
-BFP was re-accredited in May 2013, and again in December 2017.
-In accordance with COA standards, the Brevard Family Partnership QA plan describes processes and activities required by COA including: stakeholder participation, long-term planning, short-term planning, internal quality monitoring, case record review, outcomes measurement, customer satisfaction, feedback mechanisms, information management, and corrective actions.
+Brevard Family Partnership earned and Expedited COA accreditation in July 2009, 2013, and 2017 as a result of all standards meeting COA expectations with ratings of one and two for all standards.
+The Brevard Family Partnership QA plan describes processes and activities required by COA including: stakeholder participation, long-term planning, short-term planning, internal quality monitoring, case record review, outcomes measurement, customer satisfaction, feedback mechanisms, information management, and corrective actions.
 Brevard Family Partnership Chief Executive Officer works with the Brevard Family Partnership Board of Directors to develop a strategic plan and interim short term goals.
 The CQI efforts are planned and implemented to support the organization's and system's vision, mission, and core values.
 It also embraces best practice efforts and state-of-the-art designs in the field of quality improvement; the approach calls for involving consumers and stakeholders in program planning, case planning and case review, as well as convening teams to provide assistance and support in the activation of improvement initiatives.